helloabhijeet/bitbucket-test/README.md

 2. To Run the script use below format (please make sure that you have Python3 installed on your machine): python user-permissions.py <bitbucket_user> <project_name> <repo_name> <expected_role>.

-** If Repository access check is not required then just pass "", Permissons will be checked at Project level
+** If Repository access check is not required, pass "", Permissons will be checked at Project level

 <h3> Examples </h3> <br>